Wass76/Uqar/TERYAQ_PROJECT_ANALYSIS.md

 ## 🎉 **Conclusion**

-The Teryaq project represents a **comprehensive, enterprise-grade pharmacy management system** designed specifically for Middle Eastern pharmacy operations.
+The Uqar project represents a **comprehensive, enterprise-grade pharmacy management system** designed specifically for Middle Eastern pharmacy operations.
 With its robust architecture, comprehensive feature set, and strong technical foundation, it provides a solid platform for managing complex pharmacy operations while maintaining security, performance, and scalability.

 ### **Key Strengths:**
 - **Comprehensive Coverage**: All major pharmacy operations